Training supported by

 Benoît Viougeas - Animation

-Tommy Ha Phuoc - History of video games and game design
+Tommy Ha Phuoc - Game design

 Laure Nollet - Game Design